AWAVE-2/AWAVE-Requirement/APP-Feature Description/Session Generation/README.md

 - **Category Screens** – Category block, personalization drawer, "Neue Sessions generieren".
 - **Seach Drawer** – Search text → topic → session; session suggestion on topic match (OLD-APP parity).
 - **Major Audioplayer** – Playback, PhasePlayer, mixer labels.
-- **User Onboarding Screens** – Category selection (schlafen, stress, leichtigkeit) used for category→topic mapping.
+- **User Onboarding Screens** – Category selection (schlafen, stress, leichtigkeit) used for category→topic mapping and for the single category shown on Home.

+---

+## OLD-APP vs Swift

+The OLD-APP (Capacitor/JS) generates sessions **topic-based** only (topic from topic button or Symptom Finder; no separate “Home category”).
+The Swift app goes further: **category screens** each show one category = one topic; **Home** shows only the onboarding-selected category, so session generation and display on Home are strictly category-based (e.g. only Flow sessions when the user chose Flow in onboarding).

 ---